Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

     -   Describe how you will leverage Azure access control methods to ensure that only administrators of the support application will have access to the new infrastructure.

-    -   Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues.
+    -   Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues

 *Network Design*: